rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  to brute force cortisol to go up.
 *  And then they use this medication
 *  and it brings it back down, but it is reliable.
-*  I bring this up because we spoke about
+*  I bring this up because we spoke about in our,
-*  in one of our episodes, insomnia patients
+*  one of our episodes, insomnia patients
-*  as they're trying to fall asleep,
+*  as they're trying to fall asleep, cortisol is coming down
-*  cortisol is coming down just like it is in all healthy people
+*  just like it is in all healthy people.
-*  and it drops low just as we're about to fall asleep.
+*  And it drops low just as we're about to fall asleep.
 *  But in insomnia patients, it spikes back up again.
 *  And then it does in the middle of the night.
 *  So here is a medication that one could try